A genial experimentalist and theoretician

 In 1934 taking seriously the invention of the Wolfgang Pauli’s “neutrino”, he developed the theory of “beta-minus” disintegrations assuming that this phenomenon is due to the transformation inside the atomic nucleus, of a neutron into a proton accompanied by the creation of an electron-neutrino pair.

-With its prestigious team of Rome (the "ragazzi of Panisperna"), knowing that the neutron which has no electric charge can penetrate more easily into the nuclei than alpha particles, he was the first to produce large quantities of artificial radionuclei.
-They also try to produce transuranic elements, beyond uranium.
+With a talented team of young physicists in Rome (the “ragazzi of Panisperna”), knowing that the neutron which has no electric charge can penetrate more easily into nuclei than alpha particles, he was the first to produce large quantities of artificial radionuclei.
+They also tried to produce transuranic elements, beyond uranium.

 Fermi’s group enjoys great prestige and ingratiated Mussolini for a while.

-However, the attempt to create a competitive Research Center collapses, and the political climate becomes more and more oppressive.
+However, the attempt to create a competitive Research Center collapses, the political climate becomes more and more oppressive.
 In 1938, Enrico Fermi was awarded the Nobel Prize.
-He went to Stockholm to receive it, but didnot return to Italy.
-His wife was Jewish and they feared what could happen under Mussolini's regime.
+He went to Stockholm to receive it, but did not return to Italy.
+His wife was Jewish and they feared what could happen under Mussolini’s regime.
 They left to the United States.